thanhn062/LogBotPlus-Documentation/README.md

   - If you want to run it on a different device, deregister on the old device and register on the new device
   - Set up teamviewer on the bot device and make a text channel with the teamview login info so anyone in your tribe can restart the bot if anything happen
   - If your bot stuck on menu screen on disconnect, try to run as admin
-  - Population track usually have a 10 minutes delay due to battlemetric API limit
+  - Population track feature usually have a 10 minutes delay due to battlemetric API limit
   - Mute Tempo bot while you're online and unmute when you're AFK or sleep
   - Customize your own discord message in setting.ini
 ## <a name="faq"/> FAQ